 - Stir in onion powder, minced garlic, oregano, red pepper flakes, basil, and tomato paste and cook for 1 minute.

 - Add crushed tomatoes, basil, and chicken broth.
 Bring the soup to a boil.
 Reduce the heat and simmer for 20-30 minutes.

-- While the soup is simmering, cook bowtie pasta to al dente according to package directions.
+- While the soup is simmering, cook broken lasagna noodles to al dente according to package directions.